This content was updated for accuracy and relevance on November 13th, 2023

 2) How Much Experience Do You Need For Travel Nursing?
 Less Than You Think

 If you want to become a travel nurse, you really don’t need as much experience as you might assume.
 You also don’t necessarily have to do all the legwork to find opportunities.
-Recruiters and placement agencies are constantly looking for qualified applicants for travel nursing positions.
+Recruiters and placement agencies are constantly looking for qualified applicants for travel hospital jobs and nursing positions.
 Take advantage of their experience and know-how and get your name in the running for a travel nursing career!
 At Host Healthcare we are always willing to hire new grads and we will help match your strengths and desired travel scheduling with clinics, hospitals, and other medical facilities looking to fill temporary positions.
 As a new grad nurse, you should get in touch with as many career sites and travel nursing agencies as you can and follow their process for getting your name, certifications, and hiring information in their database.
 While this step will help a great deal in terms of finding opportunities, be sure to keep your own eyes and ears open too, and proactively ask the agency at periodic intervals if any new requests have come through.

 3) What Is The Best Travel Nursing Agency?
 The One That Cares About You